iann0036/tf-cfn-provider/docs/providers/azurerm/MssqlElasticpool.md

 `Tier` - (Required) The tier of the particular SKU.
 Possible values are `GeneralPurpose`, `BusinessCritical`, `Basic`, `Standard`, or `Premium`.
 For more information see the documentation for your Elasticpool configuration: [vCore-based](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-vcore-resource-limits-elastic-pools) or [DTU-based](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-dtu-resource-limits-elastic-pools).

 `Family` - (Required) The `Family` of hardware `Gen4` or `Gen5`.

+### PerDatabaseSettings Properties

+`MinCapacity` - (Required) The minimum capacity all databases are guaranteed.

+`MaxCapacity` - (Required) The maximum capacity any one database can consume.

 ## Return Values